atlopes/iCal4VFP/examples.md

 ### UTC to local time from an iCalendar timezone definition

 Uses an iCalendar timezone definition for "America/New York" timezone to calculate its local time.
-Three times are displayed: the local time of the computer running the example (from `DATETIME()`), the UTC current time (from Win32 `GetSystemTime()` function), and New York local time, as calculated by a call to `iCalCompVTIMEZONE.ToLocalTime()` method.
+Three times are displayed: the local time of the computer running the example (from `DATETIME()`), the UTC current time (from `UTCDatetime()` method), and New York local time, as calculated by a call to `iCalCompVTIMEZONE.ToLocalTime()` method.

 [Source](examples/UTC%20time%20to%20local%20time%20using%20VTIMEZONE.prg "Source")